Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-\paragraph{Feature Removal} Kalai et al.~\cite{HB12} present a solution to secure the transmission of the ECG template between a wearable device and a service provider.
-In a first phase, the authors propose computing the discrete cosine transform (DCT) of the ECG signal’s autocorrelation coefficients, and then removing those DCT coefficients with the lowest energy.
+\paragraph{Feature Removal} Kalai et al.~\cite{HB12} present a template protection scheme for ECG data.\del{solution to secure the transmission of the ECG template between a wearable device and a service provider.} In a first phase, the authors propose computing the discrete cosine transform (DCT) of the ECG signal’s autocorrelation coefficients, and then removing those DCT coefficients with the lowest energy.
 The remaining DCT coefficients constitute the biometric template.
 In a second phase, two keys are obtained from the template.
 One is transmitted to the target application the user wishes to authenticate.
 The other functions as a private key, which is derived from the complete DCT already stored in the server.

-A similar approach is presented by the same authors in~\cite{HB13} that uses a quantization step once the DCT-template is obtained.
+A similar approach is presented by Zaghouani et al.~\cite{HB13} that uses a quantization step once the DCT-template is obtained.
 This latter approach is evaluated on the PTB dataset but no experimental comparison is conducted between the two proposed solutions.

-Another similar proposal is~\cite{HB17}, which decomposes the ECG signal into its wavelet transform, eliminates the low-frequency coefﬁcients and reconstructs the ECG signal for release.
+Another similar proposal is made by Mahmoud et al.~\cite{HB17}, which decomposes the ECG signal into its wavelet transform, eliminates the low-frequency coefﬁcients and reconstructs the ECG signal for release.
 At the provider side, only authorized personnel with access to a secret key (derived from the wavelet-transform template) is able to reconstruct the original ECG from the released, protected signal.
 To which extent these released data may safeguard patients’ privacy is evaluated through the percentage root mean square difference (PRD), a simple and widely used distortion measure in ECG signal processing applications~\cite{ECGdistortion} that quantifies the difference between the original ECG and its protected version.

-Utilizing the same transform, \cite{HB25}~proposes that, after the decomposition, the essential parts of the coefficients (which consists in the P, QRS and T signatures of the ECG) are treated differently, as follows.
+\del{ Utilizing the same transform, \cite{HB25}~proposes that, after the decomposition, the essential parts of the coefficients (which consists in the P, QRS and T signatures of the ECG) are treated differently, as follows.
 The non-essential parts of the signal are uploaded to a public repository in the clear, whereas the essential parts are encrypted and distributed among the healthcare experts in charge of analyzing patients’ ECG data.
-In this process, the encrypted essential coefficients act as a key to reconstruct the original ECG, which can only accessed by authorized personnel.
+In this process, the encrypted essential coefficients act as a key to reconstruct the original ECG, which can only accessed by authorized personnel.}